 This interesting crinkled fern creates a beautiful effect when massed with new growth emerging reddish-brown, later becoming green; this fern will remain evergreen in zone 7 and up and winter deciduous from 6b down to 5

-Rough Maidenhair Fern's crinkled ferny compound leaves emerge brick red in spring, turning grayish green in color.
+Rough Maidenhair Fern is primarily valued in the garden for its cascading habit of growth.
+Its crinkled ferny compound leaves emerge brick red in spring, turning grayish green in color.
 As an added bonus, the foliage turns a gorgeous yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Rough Maidenhair Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Rough Maidenhair Fern is recommended for the following landscape applications;

 Rough Maidenhair Fern will grow to be about 24 inches tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 15 years.
 As an evegreen perennial, this plant will typically keep its form and foliage year-round.